 Seriously, I created a complete nutrition program for healing and breastfeeding postpartum because I am so passionate about nutrition and feed being a MAJOR player in your postpartum recovery and weight loss.
 Eating the right foods can really help you lose weight quickly, while still giving your bodies all the important nutrients it needs to lose the baby weight while still producing lots of milk.
 Let’s get into how to do this.

-How To Lose The Baby Weight Without Affecting Your Milk Supply: 3 simple steps!
+How To Lose Weight While Breastfeeding Without Affecting Your Milk Supply in 3 Simple Steps:

-First, you want to eat nutrient-dense foods that promote milk production.
+First, you want to eat nutrient-dense foods that promote milk production and weight loss:

 Some of these foods are sweet potatoes, spinach, kale, eggs, apples, oatmeal, chickpeas and nuts.
 All of these foods, and the 20 most healing foods I have in the program, help your body by giving it a lot of nutrient power to do what it is made to do!
 I explain this process in the program, but basically, you want to eat a lot of nutrients because otherwise your body thinks nutrients are scarce.
 Even if there is an abundance of calories, if those calories are empty, your body can’t use them, except to store them.
 When nutrients are scarce, it wants to hold on to fat and put any nutrients it gets into reserves.
 By giving your body all the nutrients it needs to function, it will happily let go of fat.